chienleow/gamified-wellness-tracker/Notes.md

 Questions:
 1. what to expect in review?
 2. teams/1/users/new, team doesn't preselected
 3. how to add in multiple values of the same attribute in one submit?
+(Don't, if you want, make notes another table, but that's for stretch goals)

 Reviews: